 During testing, students find themselves sitting for long periods of time, concentrating on words on a screen or on paper.
 Talking is not allowed and some of the timing of these tests could be upwards of an hour and a half of straight work.
 As unfortunate as this is, testing has become a part of our educational system and it much like with other changes, we need to find a way to embrace the adversities and find ways to make sure that they are working in favor of our students as much as possible.

-(This post may contain affiliate links which won’t change your price but will share some commission.
+(This post may contain affiliate links that won’t change your price but will share some commission.
+As an Amazon Associate, I earn from qualifying purchases.
 Please read our disclosure policy for more information.)

 How to Implement Brain Breaks During Testing

 The first recommendation is to make sure that the students have a little bit of activity before testing begins at all.
 This may be one collective brain break such as Simon Says or a stretching activity.
 It is important to try to have all students on the same page a physical activity to set a bar where they will all be starting their examination.

 If possible, make sure that the students also had something to eat prior to beginning testing.
 This isn’t necessarily a brain break per se, but it’s vital to help their focus.
 Try to remind students to eat before they come to school or give them the opportunity to eat before the testing begins.

 Depending on the time of year, a great option is to walk around the outside of your school once to get some fresh air or even to take a few laps around the gymnasium. it also helps develop a sense of community and is a great way to have a pseudo pep rally preparing these children for the tests that they will be taking.